ChayScripts/Secure-ToDo-App/README.md

 - **🔑 Change Password:** Update your password and re-encrypt your data at any time.
 - **📦 Single-file EXE:** Packaged for easy portable use on any Windows machine.
 - **🛡️ No Data Sync or Cloud:** Your tasks and details never leave your device.
+- **🕒 Idle Timeout:** Lock the application after 10 minutes of inactivity to protect sensitive data and enhance confidentiality.
+Unlock to resume your session securely.

 ***